EverettYou/everettyou.github.io/pages/Research.md

 ### Machine Learning and Physics

-Artifitial intelligence (AI) is a trend of feature technology.
+Artificial intelligence (AI) is a trend of feature technology.
 It is finding more and more applications in all branches of scientific research, including physics.
-On the other hand, physicists are also bringing their intuitives and tools to the AI communites, trying to decipher the nature of intelligence.
+On the other hand, physicists are also bringing their intuitions and tools to the AI community, trying to decipher the nature of intelligence.

-#### Deep Learning, Renormalization and Holography
+#### Deep Learning, Renormalization, and Holography

 - Deep learning holography